nemo794/nisarqa/docs/product_specs/04c_insar_products.md

 ### Unwrapped Phase (RUNW, GUNW)

-Example Unwrapped Phase plots and histogram in the PDF:
+Example Unwrapped Phase plots and histogram in the PDF (generated from ALOS/PALSAR data):

 ![Example Unwrapped Phase Plots in the PDF](images/report_unw_igram.jpg)